dougbutner/web-4/README.md

 const signingSecret = bioKeyGenerator();//boimetric provider's key or one generated direcly by user

-yourSignedTiTo = HMACSHA256(
+signature = HMACSHA256(
 	base64UrlEncode(header) + "."+
 	base64UrlEncode(payloadData),
 	signingSecret
 )
 ```

-You can see that this example used only web 2 technology, as JWT doesn't imply decentralized use
+You can see that this example used only web 2 technology, as JWT doesn't imply decentralized use.
+Which begs the question:

 ## Why can't web 3 do this?

 Provable democracy cannot be fully achieved in web 3.0, because there is no control over how many accounts a user may open.[2]
 Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.